-An interview with the founders from Big Couch, a platform for crewfunding
+An interview with the founders of Big Couch, a platform for crewfunding in the film industry

 Crewfunding allows the film crew to invest in the film projects they work on.
 So the crew dedicates their time and skills and therefore are transformed into investors.
 The two co-founders of Big Couch Irina Albita and Maria Tanjala took some time at Berlinale 2017 to talk about their project and their vision for the film industry.

 Irina and Maria, how did you get to know each other and how did you become Big Couch?

 Maria Tanjala: I guess we have started in 2014.
 We are two good friends that have decided to start Big Couch together.
 I come from a production background.
 I was a producer in feature documentaries and fiction.
 I’ve done a lot of projects as a production manager and producer and I was just seeing difficulties in the whole preproduction and production stage.
 Maybe less in commercials, but it was quite a pain within the independent film sector.
 I have spoken to my old time friend Irina.
 She comes more from a tech-background, did London School of Economics and she had several startups in the past.
 She told me about a governmental grant, that would support us for one year to grow our business in the UK.

 Irina Albita: I was just coming out of a different startup in a very different industry and was just looking to go and develop a new business.
 The UK government at that time had a really interesting initiative.
 They wanted to support foreign entrepreneurs to start businesses in the UK.
 Both of us originally are from Romania.
 It was a one-year program and we got not only a grant, but also office space.
 That was an invaluable support for us, just because the both of us, were able to quit all the other side projects.
 And go straight into a really intense research and development period for BigCouch.